FabioPlunser/PlantHealth/README.md

 1. Make sure that [Docker](https://www.docker.com/) is running on your machine.
 See [https://docs.docker.com/desktop/](https://docs.docker.com/desktop/) for installation instructions.
 2. Open a terminal and navigate to the root directory of the repository.
-3. Backend, frontend and database can be deployed by running the command `docker compose up --build`.
+3. Backend, frontend and database can be deployed by running the command `docker compose up`.
 4. If not changed, the webapp can be reached via [http://localhost:3000/](http://localhost:3000/).
 See `docker-compose.yml` to see the exposed ports.

 ### Accesspoint